Urban Imaginaries: Contemporary Art and Urban Transformations in China since 2001

 - Catalogue of Thailand Biennale.
 Bangkok: Office of Contemporary Art and Culture, Ministry of Culture, 2019.

 - 'Imagining futures through real estate billboards in the context of urbanised Beijing', Urban Transformations and Contemporary Art in China, Centre for Chinese Visual Arts, Birmingham City University, in collaboration with Tate Liverpool, November 2019.

 - 'Reimagining the Natural and Urban Through the Traditional Notion of Shanshui in Architecture and Art in the 20th century', Art in the Anthropocene, International Conference in Trinity College Dublin, June 2019.

 - Co-organisation of the PGR Studio annual conference Alchemies of Research: Transformations and Possibilities in Arts, Design and Media at Birmingham City University (July 2019)

 - Help the organization of the M3C Research Festival 2019 as coordinator of showcases (May 2019)

 - Coordination of the event 'Spice-Up Your Write', as one of the successful activities funded by the PGR Studio Researcher's Development Award (29 May 2019)

-- Start of my job as Research Assistant for the Postgraduate Research Studio at Birmingham City University (Feb 2019)
+- Research Assistant for the Postgraduate Research Studio at Birmingham City University (Feb 2019-now)

 My personal objectives for this position are as follows: